Ericka Huggins: Personal life

-Ericka Huggins married John Huggins in 1968.
+Ericka Huggins married John Huggins in 1968 until his murder in 1969.
 Ericka gave birth to their daughter, Mai Huggins, at the age of 20.
-Within three months of their daughter's birth, Ericka became a widow when John Huggins was killed on the UCLA campus in January 1969.

 Huggins has two sons.
 One of her sons is Rasa Sun Mott, whom she had with James Mott, lead singer of the Lumpen, the Black Panthers singing group.

 In 2007, Huggins stated in an interview that Huey Newton repeatedly raped her and threatened that if she told anyone he would hurt her children.